Single-Leg Revenue Management with Advice: Introduction

 \subsection{Additional Related Work}

-\paragraph{Single-Leg Revenue Management.} The single-leg revenue management problem has a long history in revenue management. \citet{littlewood2005special} characterized the optimal policy for two-fare class setting under known-stochastic customer arrival with the LBH (low before high, i.e., customers arrive in increasing order of fares) assumption. \citet{brumelle1993airline} extended the results to multiple fare classes, under the additional assumption of independence across fare classes, via a dynamic programming formulation resulting in a protection level policy that is optimal. \citet{lee1993model}, \citet{robinson1995optimal} and \citet{lautenbacher1999underlying} dispense with the LBH assumption and characterize the optimal policy in this dynamic setting.
+\textbf{Single-Leg Revenue Management.} The single-leg revenue management problem has a long history in revenue management. \citet{littlewood2005special} characterized the optimal policy for the two-fare class setting under known-stochastic customer arrival with the LBH (low before high, i.e., customers arrive in increasing order of fares) assumption. \citet{brumelle1993airline} extended the results to multiple fare classes, under the additional assumption of independence across fare classes, via a dynamic programming formulation resulting in a protection level policy that is optimal. \citet{lee1993model}, \citet{robinson1995optimal} and \citet{lautenbacher1999underlying} dispense with the LBH assumption and characterize the optimal policy in this dynamic setting.
 All of the aforementioned works assume that the stochastic process governing customer arrival is completely known. \citet{van2000revenue}, \citet{kunnumkal2009stochastic} and \citet{huh2006adaptive} relax this assumption by considering a setting in which LBH demand is drawn from some stationary unknown distribution repeatedly.
 They give an adaptive procedure for updating the protection levels using samples from this distribution that converges to the optimal protection levels.
 The stationarity assumption allows them to learn the optimal protection levels perfectly for future demand.
 As discussed earlier, \citet{ball2009toward} broke from the tradition of stochastic assumptions and looked at the problem through the lens of competitive analysis. \citet{lan2008revenue} extended their work by allowing for known upper and lower bounds on the number customers from each fare class.
 Under the assumption that these bounds always hold, they develop algorithms which achieve the optimal competitive ratio.
 Importantly, their algorithm loses its guarantees when the bounds are violated.
 Like \citet{lan2008revenue}, we also develop a factor-revealing LP.
 But, unlike their LP, which is simple enough to be solved in closed form, our LP solves a complex optimization problem based on more intricate hard instances and does not admit a closed-form solution. \citet{ma2021policies} generalize the single-leg model by allowing the firm to price the fare classes, and show that this can be done without any loss in the competitive ratio.
 We refer the reader to the comprehensive books by \citet{talluri2004theory} and \citet{gallego2019revenue} for a detailed discussion on single-leg revenue management.
+Recent work has also studied the single-leg revenue management problem under other models which go beyond the classical adversarial and stochastic analysis. \citet{hwang2021online} develop online learning algorithms for a model with two fare classes in which the sequence of fares is selected by an adversary, but a randomly selected subset of that sequence arrives in random order.
+Each customer joins the random-order subset independently with the same probability and this random component of the input sequence allows their algorithm to partially learn the sequence. \citet{aouad2022nonparametric} study the more general stochastic matching problem in which the number of customers of each type are drawn from some distribution, and then these customers arrive in an adversarial or random order. \citet{golrezaei2022online} also study a setting with two types of fare classes in which the decision maker does not know the reward of each fare class.
+They posit the existence of a test period in which each customer is sampled independently with the same probability and reveals her reward to the user.
+Their algorithm uses this sample information to obtain asymptotically optimal performance.